saipraneeth96/30-Days-of-JavaScript-Leetcode-/README.md

 --It returns a new, inner function.
 --This inner function closes over the currentCount variable.
 It maintains a private, persistent reference to it.
 --The output depends on the number of times createCounter() is called.

+DAY 3:

+--The expect Function
+You start by calling expect() with a value you want to test.
+For example, expect(5).
+This function doesn't do the test itself.
+Instead, it gives you back an object with two special tools (functions) inside it: toBe and notToBe.

+--The toBe Tool: To check if two values are exactly the same.
+--The notToBe Tool: To check if two values are different.